lancenacabuan/theosis/Abstract.md

-### Theosis: Humanity’s Divine Journey to Purpose and Communion
+### **Theosis: Humanity’s Divine Purpose and Journey**

-Theosis, or "deification," is a profound doctrine in Eastern Orthodox Christianity that encapsulates humanity’s ultimate calling: to grow into the likeness of Christ and share in God’s divine nature.
-Rooted in Scripture, theosis emphasizes the transformative journey of believers toward union with God, highlighting both humanity’s divine purpose and the path of communion with the Creator.
+The doctrine of theosis, central to Eastern Orthodox theology, describes humanity’s transformative journey into communion with God.
+It portrays not only an individual’s spiritual growth but also humanity’s ultimate purpose within God’s cosmic and redemptive plan.
+By blending theological tradition, Scripture, and even insights from science, theosis offers a profound framework for understanding human existence and its ultimate goal.

 ---

-### **The Meaning of Theosis**
-Derived from the Greek word *θέωσις* (theosis), the concept describes a grace-filled transformation where believers become "partakers of the divine nature" (**2 Peter 1:4**).
-It is not about becoming God in essence but sharing in His divine life while preserving the Creator-creature distinction.
-Theosis is both a restoration of humanity’s original purpose and a fulfillment of the divine intent for creation, aligning human existence with God’s redemptive plan.

-#### **Scriptural Foundations**
+### **What is Theosis?**
+Theosis, often translated as "deification" or "divinization," emphasizes the transformative process by which humans share in God’s divine nature.
+This journey, rooted in grace, restores and elevates human nature to its intended purpose: communion with God.

+Key Scriptural Foundations:
+- **2 Peter 1:4**: “Partakers of the divine nature.”
-- **Genesis 1:26-27**: Humanity created in God’s image and likeness.
+- **Genesis 1:26-27**: Humanity’s creation in God’s image and likeness.
-- **Romans 8:29**: Conformity to Christ’s image as the goal of salvation.
-- **2 Corinthians 3:18**: Transformation into God’s glory through the Spirit.
+- **2 Corinthians 3:18**: Transformation into Christ’s image.

-- **1 John 3:2**: Eternal fulfillment in seeing and being like God.
+Far from becoming divine in essence, theosis entails reflecting God’s glory by growing into the likeness of Christ, fulfilling humanity’s purpose of divine communion.
+This concept situates salvation not merely as forgiveness but as restoration and transformation.

 ---

-### **The Process of Theosis**
-Theosis is a lifelong journey that unfolds through three interrelated stages:

-1. **Purification (Katharsis): Cleansing the Soul**
-   - Focus: Repentance, prayer, and virtue to remove sin and worldly attachments.
-   - Scripture: *"Blessed are the pure in heart, for they shall see God" (Matthew 5:8).*

-2. **Illumination (Photisis): Experiencing Divine Presence**
-   - Focus: Gaining deeper knowledge of God and His work in our lives through prayer, worship, and Scripture.
-   - Scripture: *"The unfolding of Your words gives light" (Psalm 119:130).*

-3. **Union (Theosis): Sharing in God’s Life**
-   - Focus: The ultimate transformation into the likeness of Christ, marked by love, holiness, and divine communion.
-   - Scripture: *"Abide in Me, and I in you" (John 15:4).*
+### **Theological and Cosmic Dimensions**
+Theosis addresses both personal and cosmic redemption, intertwining humanity’s role within a larger divine purpose.

+#### **Human Purpose**:
+Humanity’s ultimate purpose (*telos*) is union with God, achieved through grace-enabled transformation.
+This journey challenges reductionist views that portray life as mechanistic or purposeless, proposing instead that human existence is inherently teleological—directed toward a divine goal.

+#### **Cosmic Restoration**:
+Theosis extends beyond human salvation to encompass all creation.
+As humanity is restored and united with God, the cosmos itself is drawn into renewal, reflecting an eschatological vision where all reality participates in divine life.

 ---

-### **Christ’s Central Role**
-Christ’s incarnation, death, and resurrection are the foundation of theosis.
-By taking on human nature, Christ sanctified it, bridging the gap between God and humanity.
-His life provides the model for believers, while the Holy Spirit empowers the journey of transformation.
-As Saint Athanasius declared: *“God became man so that man might become god.”*
+### **Stages of Theosis**
+The journey of theosis unfolds across three grace-filled stages:

+1. **Purification (Katharsis)**: Cleansing sin and worldly attachments to restore openness to God.
+2. **Illumination (Photisis)**: Experiencing God’s presence and growing in divine knowledge.
+3. **Union (Theosis)**: Achieving intimate communion with God and reflecting His likeness.

 ---

-### **Practical Aspects of Theosis**
+### **The Role of Christ**
-Theosis shapes every dimension of life.
-Through grace and human effort, believers actively participate in God’s transformative work by:
-- **Prayer and Worship**: Cultivating intimacy with God.
-- **Virtues**: Reflecting Christ’s character through humility, love, and patience.
-- **Community**: Living out faith in fellowship with others.
-- **Sacraments**: Drawing closer to God, especially through the Eucharist.

-The journey requires surrender and discipline, but it is always fueled by God’s grace.
-As **Philippians 1:6** assures, *“He who began a good work in you will perfect it until the day of Christ Jesus.”*
+Christ’s incarnation is the foundation of theosis.
+By assuming human nature, Christ sanctified it, bridging the gap between humanity and God.
+His death and resurrection empower believers, through the Holy Spirit, to share in divine life.
+This participation is realized as believers grow in holiness, love, and Christlikeness.

 ---

-### **The Eschatological Vision**
-Theosis encompasses not only humanity but all of creation, drawing everything toward union with God.
-This cosmic transformation fulfills the ultimate purpose of creation, as described in **2 Peter 1:4** and **Romans 8:14-23**.

-In the end, theosis points to an eternal reality where believers, transformed by grace, will see God face to face, as expressed in **1 John 3:2**: *“We will be like Him, because we will see Him just as He is.”*
+### **Theosis and Science**
+Modern science, particularly biology, is rediscovering the importance of teleology—goal-oriented processes—within living systems.
+This resonates with the theological insights of theosis, which affirm humanity’s and creation’s inherent purpose.
+Rather than conflicting with science, theosis invites a complementary dialogue, emphasizing that both fields explore creation’s profound intricacy and purpose.

 ---

+### **Practical Implications**
+Theosis is not merely a theological concept but a way of life, calling believers to:
+- Participate in prayer, worship, and the sacraments.
+- Cultivate virtues like humility, patience, and love.
+- Engage in Christian community, reflecting Christ’s love to others.
+- Embrace a holistic view of creation, acknowledging its divine purpose.

+---

+### **The Ultimate Vision**
+Theosis anticipates the ultimate union with God, as described in **1 John 3:2**: “We will be like Him, because we will see Him just as He is.”
+This eschatological hope aligns with the vision of a new creation, where humanity and the cosmos are fully restored in God’s glory.

+---

 ### **Conclusion**
-Theosis is both a present journey and a future hope, uniting humanity’s purpose with divine communion.
-It invites believers to reflect God’s glory, grow in Christ’s likeness, and embrace their calling to participate in God’s life.
-Through prayer, worship, and sacramental living, we pursue this transformative path, knowing that it is ultimately God’s work within us.

-This divine journey reminds us that our identity is rooted in God, and our destiny is eternal union with Him—a glorious fulfillment of His redemptive plan for humanity and creation.
+Theosis bridges humanity and divine purpose, presenting a transformative journey that integrates theology, spirituality, and even insights from science.
+By embracing this divine calling, believers align with God’s redemptive plan, living lives of grace, holiness, and purpose while anticipating eternal communion with Him.
+Through this lens, human existence is revealed as a profound narrative of restoration and union with the divine.